ShaunCurtis/Blazr.OneWayStreet/readme.md

 ### Filter

-`GetAFilteredForecastList` demostrates how to add filtering to a request.
+`GetAFilteredForecastList` demonstrates how to add filtering to a request.

 ```csharp
     [Fact]
     public async void GetAFilteredForecastList()